BenU/surgerydaymeds/README.md

 This project was started to help patients and the people who care for them have some evidence based guidance about their medications in the period leading up to a scheduled surgery.

+I've also put together a more userfriendly website at [www.surgerydaymeds.com](https://surgerydaymeds.com/) where medication lists can be entered and processed using the database generated here.

 If this project interests you and you have questions or want to help please reach out to me here through my github account.

 I'm using the [FDA's](http://www.fda.gov/default.htm) [National Drug Code Directory](http://www.fda.gov/Drugs/InformationOnDrugs/ucm142438.htm) Database file which can be downloaded [here](http://www.fda.gov/Drugs/InformationOnDrugs/ucm142438.htm).